-Have you ever had a moment where you stumble on a cobbled pavement (in front of loads of people taking photos) and think everyone must have seen?
+Have you ever had a moment where you stumble on a cobbled pavement and think everyone must have seen?
 What about that time you said “love you!” instead of “lovely, thank you” to your boss and think everyone in the room must have heard you say it.
 (Yep, both these actually happened).

-If you’ve ever tripped over in a crowded restaurant, fallen up a kerb or missed your mouth when you took a sip of your cappuccino in a busy café, chances are no one noticed that either.
+If you’ve ever slipped in a crowded restaurant, fallen up a kerb or missed your mouth when you took a sip of your cappuccino in a busy café, chances are no one noticed that either.
 We just assumed they did.

 This is what’s known as “The Spotlight Effect”.